Annie-XIE/blogentries/RDO+XS+Neutron.md

 7.2 Launch neutron-openvswitch-agent

     /usr/bin/python2 /usr/bin/neutron-openvswitch-agent --config-file /usr/share/neutron/neutron-dist.conf --config-file /etc/neutron/neutron.conf --config-file /etc/neutron/plugins/openvswitch/ovs_neutron_plugin.ini.dom0 --config-dir /etc/neutron/conf.d/neutron-openvswitch-agent --log-file /var/log/neutron/openvswitch-agent.log.dom0 &

-*Note: For all-in-one installation, typically there is only one neutron-openvswitch-agent.
-However, XenServer has seperation of Dom0 and DomU and all instances' VIFs are actually managed by Dom0 and the corresponding OVS port is created in Dom0.
-Thus, we should manually start the other ovs agent to let it talk to Dom0*

 ##### 8. Restart Nova Services
     for svc in api cert conductor compute scheduler; do \